Weekly News We Care About Wrap Up – 12.22.06

 Anyway, after updating my Wii (which never takes as long as those other guys), my forecast channel finally greeted me up on the main screen.
 I’m starting to like how the main screen is turning out, what with those blank boxes starting to disappear.
 Still makes me wonder, though, won’t we max out the available channels by the time Wii’s successor shows up?
 48 channels may sound like a lot, but five years down the line?
 I’m not too sure about that.

-After setting up my Forecast Channel by telling the Wii which city you live in or near, you finally get to see what we’ve been missing since launch. → Rule of Read
+After setting up my Forecast Channel by telling the Wii which city you live in or near, you finally get to see what we’ve been missing since launch.
+Sorry to say, not that much.

 Why do we buy the games we buy?